andyattebery/dashboard-services-manager/docs/usage-examples.md

 ### `provider-services.yaml.j2` (Jinja template)

-The input file for the `YamlFile` provider above — entries for everything that isn't a container DSM can scrape: IPMI, Proxmox hosts, Proxmox Backup Server, PiKVM, UniFi, a bare-metal Plex install, an offsite Home Assistant.
-Two patterns worth highlighting:
+The input file for the `YamlFile` provider above — entries for everything that isn't a container DSM can scrape: IPMI, Proxmox hosts, Proxmox Backup Server, PiKVM, UniFi, the online Plex app, Home Assistant in VM.
+Worth highlighting:

-- **Dual-URL via Tailscale**: offsite services have a primary URL plus a Tailscale-tailnet URL using `{{ tailscale_tailnet }}`, so the same dashboard works whether the user is on the home network or roaming.
 - **`service_defaults_name`**: lets a service entry pick up the shipped defaults for a *different* name.
 Useful when a service runs under a customized name but you still want the bundled icon / category for the canonical app.
 Full YAML-file provider reference in